nborre66/coding-challenge/README.md

 - Receive the data for each table in the same service.
 (Completed)
 - Keep in mind the data rules for each table.
 (Completed)
 3. Create a feature to backup for each table and save it in the file system in AVRO format.
 (In Progress)
 4. Create a feature to restore a certain table with its backup.
-(In Queue)
+(Not Started)

 You need to publish your code in GitHub.
 It will be taken into account if frequent updates are made to the repository that allow analyzing the development process.
 (Completed)